 What are the tuition fees for graduate research programs?

 All domestic students who are offered admission to a Masters by Research or doctoral degree (PhD) at the University of Melbourne will receive a Research Training Program Scholarship (Fee Offset).
-International student should consult the University's Fees for international graduate students web page for details about calculating your fees, the cost of living in Melbourne, and the Overseas Student Health Cover (OSHC).
+International student should consult the University's Fees and payments web page for details about calculating your fees, the cost of living in Melbourne, and the Overseas Student Health Cover (OSHC).

 Executive Master of Arts (EMA) FAQs